yafp/bmLaunch/README.md

 2. Run addon in a new empty temporary firefox profile

 > jpm run -b $(which firefox)

+### Run Addon-Tests while developing
+1. Navigate to the project folder
+2. Run addon in a new empty temporary firefox profile

+> jpm test -b $(which firefox)

 ### Generating a build